zoker68/filament-multisite/README.md

 });
 ```

+---

 ## Events

 The package dispatches events that you can listen for:

-- `Zoker\FilamentMultisite\Events\SiteChanged`: Dispatched when the active site changes
+- `Zoker\FilamentMultisite\Events\SiteChanged` – dispatched when the active site changes.

+---

 ## Testing